CFenner/MMM-Netatmo/README.md

 |location|For AirQuality display.
 Use the part behind http://aqicn.org/city/ for your location.
 For example http://aqicn.org/city/netherland/utrecht/griftpark/<br><br>**Example:** `'germany/berlin'`|
 |lang|To display AirQuality result.
 Not all languages may be supported (see: http://aqicn.org/faq/2015-07-28/air-quality-widget-new-improved-feed/).<br><br>**Example:** `'fr'`|
 |updateIntervalAirQuality|Value in secondes.
 If last request to AirQuality server is bigger that this value, a new request to made.
 AirQuality serveur update is approx every hour. <br><br>**Example:** `600`|

+## About this Fork
+Initially I forked the original repository https://github.com/CFenner/MMM-Netatmo.git, and did some changes to it (like still being able to show all modules, even they not all were in reach).
+Then however I found out that [AgP42](https://github.com/AgP42), [haywirecoder](https://github.com/haywirecoder) and [QBseventy](https://github.com/QBseventy) did an amazing job, and wanted to use that version.
+Since it is not possible to double fork or something, I put my original fork in a release https://github.com/RaymondMolenaar/MMM-Netatmo/tree/master/Releases/CFenner-Fork

+The most important change of this fork, is that even when not all of your Netatmo Modules are in reach (due to empty batteries or whatever), this MM-Module will still display your module, but with empty values.
+It doesn't hang on the loading circle.